avantus-tech/pyproject-runner/README.md

  - [ ] Shell completion
  - [ ] Define common environment variables in [tool.pyproject-runner.environment]?
  - [ ] Environment variable expansion in task definitions
- - [ ] Add ability to create shims for tasks
+ - [ ] Add ability to create shims for tasks and/or scripts

 Do you have additional feature requests?
 Submit an issue or pull request.